String topology of finite groups of Lie type

-of Theorem~\ref{thm:conj-red3}(\ref{it:ssiso2}) from the Serre spectral sequence of $P(g,g)\to B$ to that of $P(f,g) \to B$ is an isomorphism of spectral sequences of algebras, where the spectral sequences are equipped with the usual algebra structures induced by cup product.
-In particular, the map
+of the isomorphism of Theorem~\ref{thm:conj-red3}(\ref{it:ssiso2}) with degree shift maps is an isomorphism of spectral sequences of algebras, where the spectral sequences are equipped with the usual algebra structures induced by cup product.
+In particular, the composite

-induces an algebra isomorphism
+induces an $H^\ast(B)$--algebra isomorphism